 General services performed by the AWS Management Tool

 AWS CloudFormation is a solution that helps users to create the infrastructure with the help of code.
-It’s simple, just prepare the template with all the resources using JSON/YAML and pass it AWS.
+It’s simple, just prepare the template with all the resources using JSON/YAML and pass it to AWS.
 CloudFormation assists users in keeping a check on AWS Services while also providing automated and secure deployment of resources.

 After everything has been modeled, this document is the only source of truth for your cloud environment.
 AWS Service allows users to create a group of CloudFormation files that are allowed.
 To allow your business to only deploy approved and compatible resources, create a catalog.